microsoft/vscode-wiki/Source-Code-Organization.md

 # Dependency Injection

-The code is organized around services of which most are defined in the `platform` layer.
+The code is organised around services of which most are defined in the `platform` layer.
 Services get to its clients via `constructor injection`.

 A service definition is two parts: (1) the interface of a service, and (2) a service identifier - the latter is required because TypeScript doesn't use nominal but structural typing.
 A service identifier is a decoration (as proposed for ES7) and should have the same name as the service interface.